wp-plugins/just-writing/readme.txt

 6. Administration screen.

 == Changelog ==
+= 2.14.2 =
+* Fixed quick settings area being displayed when Just Writing has been disabled.
+* Tested with WordPress 3.8.

 = 2.14.1 =
 * Bug fix for when JavaScript popups were selected but the associated button was not selected to be added to the toolbar.
 * Added some descriptive text to the quick settings options.